vmware-archive/kubeless/README.md

 ### PubSub function

 Messages need to be JSON messages.
-A function cane be as simple as:
+A function can be as simple as:

 ```python
 def foobar(context):